“If you only know one religion, you don’t know any.” –Martin Marty

 The Religion Department seeks to provide:

-- The ability to articulate the significant connection between religion and ethical behavior - why we and others do what do.
+- and the ability to articulate the significant connection between religion and ethical behavior – why we and others do what do.

-It is not the goal of our program to convince students to "be religious," but rather to think critically and reflectively about the religious dimension of their own and other people's experience.
+It is not the goal of our program to convince students to “be religious,” but rather to think critically and reflectively about the religious dimension of their own and other people’s experience.
 A comparative approach is essential for critical reflection, so students will study not one but several religions, namely, Western Biblical traditions, Islam, East Asian and native traditions, and contemporary religious movements like eco-feminism.
-Hence we have an internal “distribution requirement” of religion courses for majors.
-And recognizing in addition the importance of experiential learning for understanding "religion-in-action," we encourage students with interests in social activism and/or particular religious traditions to pursue them in service learning or other extra-curricular activities and will provide students with opportunities to reflect on the religious dimensions of such experiences.
-The Senior Seminar is the capstone opportunity for majors to integrate and reflect upon these experiences, in the course of demonstrating their skills at applying religious theory to practice in a substantial research paper on a topic of their choice, and through presentations to their peers in Religion 102: Introduction to the Study of World Religions and in the Seminar itself.
+Recognizing in addition the importance of experiential learning for understanding “religion-in-action,” we encourage students with interests in social activism and/or particular religious traditions to pursue them in service learning or other extra-curricular activities and will provide students with opportunities to reflect on the religious dimensions of such experiences.

 - REL 142 – Religion and Sexuality

 - REL 223 – Religion in Contemporary Amer

 - REL 242 – Religion and Ecology

 - REL 277 – Religion and Animals